Sky marshal: Pakistan

 In Pakistan, armed sky marshals are deployed on all flights.
 Sky marshals are provided by Airports Security Force (ASF).

-The ASF was established in 1976 under the Airports Security Force Act LXXVII of 1975, initially as the directorate within the Department of Civil Aviation.
+The ASF was established in 1976 under the Airports Security Force Act LXXVII of 1975, initially as a directorate within the Department of Civil Aviation.
 After the hijacking of a Pakistan International Airlines aircraft in March 1981, sensing the contradictory requirements of security and facilitation, the ASF was separated, and, in December 1983, was placed under the folds of the Ministry of Defence.

 Singapore

 Singapore Airlines deploys sky marshals on its flights.
 Such members are armed with firearms loaded with special ammunition and dart-firing stun guns.

-Members are usually from either the air marshal unit, the security command or the special tactics and rescue (STAR) of the Singapore Police Force.
+Members are usually from either the air marshal unit, the security command, or the special tactics and rescue (STAR) of the Singapore Police Force.
 Members have undergone extensive training to enable them to operate effectively within the confines of an aircraft.

 United Kingdom

 An armed Air Marshal program began operating in the United Kingdom in 2002, it was in response to growing threats to civilian passenger aircraft.
-The Metropolitan Police Service Specialist Firearms Command SO19 is tasked with operating the Aircraft Protection Operations (APO) Program, for which all UK Air Marshals report to.
-The extent and size of the program is relatively unknown as few details are released to the media due to the sensitivity of the operation.
+The Metropolitan Police Service Specialist Firearms Command SO19 is tasked with operating the Aircraft Protection Operations (APO) Program, to which all UK Air Marshals report.
+The extent and size of the program are relatively unknown, as few details are released to the media due to the sensitivity of the operation.